The Chemistry department occupies two building on the east side of the MU campus.

 Modern chemistry research relies heavily on the use of sophisticated instruments.
 The department has an impressive number of major instruments that aid students and faculty in their work.
 Descriptions of major instrumentation follow.
 In addition, individual research groups maintain instrumentation such as gas and liquid chromatographs and spectrometers that are specifically associated with their research activities.

 The department houses the campus Nuclear Magnetic Resonance Facility.
 This facility provides scientists within the campus with sophisticated NMR capabilities.
-Five multinuclear, Fourier-transform instruments are available, operating at 800 MHz, 600 MHz, 500 MHz, 400 MHz, and 300 MHz.
-The 800 MHz spectrometer, our newest instrument, is housed in the Schweitzer Hall Addition.
+Five multinuclear, Fourier-transform instruments are available, operating at 800, 600, 500, 400, and 300 MHz.
+The 800 MHz spectrometer is housed in the Schweitzer Hall Addition.
 The facility is staffed by two scientists who are available for assistance in user-training, selecting and setting up the proper experiments.
 The NMR Facility enhances the research efforts of many scientists by providing high-resolution NMR data for structural characterization and dynamic study of molecules containing nearly any NMR active nuclei.

 X-Ray Diffraction Facility